Terms and Conditions

 The Platform supports two payment methods:

-Secure Payment: Available for products and job services only (NOT available for rentals) through our payment partner Stripe, supporting:
+Secure Payment: Available for products and job services only (NOT available for rental listings — see §5).
+Powered by our payment partner Stripe, Secure Payment supports:

 - Credit and debit cards